OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

     > [!NOTE]
     > Keytips, also known as sequential key shortcuts, such as the Excel shortcut to choose a fill color **Alt+H, H**, are not supported in Office add-ins.

 1. Optionally, you can vary the key combination for Office on the web, Office on Windows, or Office on Mac with additional properties on the `"key"` property.
 The following is an example.
 The `"default"` combination is used on any platform that doesn't have it's own specified combination.
-Note that on Mac, you can use the modifier key COMMAND.

     ```javascript
     {